A log home construction authority shares the ins and outs to establish a budget that will allow you to build the log home of your dreams.

 Through all of this, you need to relax and keep the budget on track.
 You’ll feel very relieved as your home travels toward completion, on time and on budget.

-Joseph L. Walsh and his wife, Melissa, are the proprietors of Tranquil Log Homes, general contractors, consultants and factory representatives in Foster, Rhode Island.
+Joseph L. Walsh is the proprietor of Tranquil Log Homes, general contractor, consultant and Timberhaven representative in Foster, Rhode Island.